oceanprotocol/docs/discover/faq.md

 <summary>Can the reward function change during a given week?</summary>

-No. At the beginning of a new DF round (DF1, DF2, etc), rules are laid out, either implicitly if no change from previous round, or explicitly in a blog post if there are new rules.
-This is: reward function, bounds, etc. Then teams stake, buy data, consume, etc. And LPs are given DF rewards based on staking, DCV, etc at the end of the week.
+No. At the beginning of a new DF round (DF1, DF2, etc.), rules are laid out, either implicitly if no change from the previous round, or explicitly in a blog post if there are new rules.
+This is: reward function, bounds, etc. Then teams stake, buy data, consume, etc. LPs are given DF rewards based on staking, DCV, etc. at the end of the week.
 Overall cycle time is one week.

 Caveat: it’s no at least in theory!
-Sometimes there may be tweaks if there is community consensus, or a bug.
+Sometimes there may be tweaks if there is community consensus or a bug.

 </details>